catalyst-cooperative/pudl-archiver/README.md

   `fsspec` and set the `--deposition-path` to an fsspec compliant path.
 - `--deposition-path`: Used with the `fsspec` option for `--depositor`.
 Should point to an fsspec compliant path (e.g. `file://path/to/folder`).
+- `--auto-publish`: Automatically publish new version of an archive if all validation tests pass.
+If any validation tests fail, then the new version will not be published, even if `auto-publish` is set.
+- `--summary-file`: Specify a JSON file to write a structured summary of the archiver run.
+This includes details about any files that were updated/deleted/added to the new version of the archive, as well as the results of any validation tests.
+- `--retry-run`: Should point to a run summary JSON file produced by running the archiver with the `--summary-file` option.
+If the run that produced the summary file encountered any issues with specific files during the archiving process (like a poorly formatted zipfile), then new run will reuse the draft deposition created by that run, and only retry the problematic files.

 ### `fsspec` Depositor
 While we have typically used Zenodo for storing and managing archives, we've recently